Leonard Read

 Leonard Edward Read (September 26, 1898 – May 14, 1983) was the founder of the Foundation for Economic Education (FEE), one of the first free market think tanks in the United States.
-He wrote 29 books and numerous essays, including the well-known "I, Pencil" (1958).
+He wrote 29 books and numerous essays, including "I, Pencil" (1958).

 Business career

 After a stint in the United States Army Air Service during World War I, Read started a grocery wholesale business in Ann Arbor, Michigan, which was initially successful but eventually went out of business.
 He moved to California where he started a new career in the tiny Burlingame Chamber of Commerce near San Francisco.
-Read gradually moved up the hierarchy of the United States Chamber of Commerce, finally becoming general manager of the Los Angeles branch, America's largest, in 1939.
+Read gradually moved up the hierarchy of the United States Chamber of Commerce, finally becoming general manager of the Los Angeles branch, the U.S.'s largest, in 1939.